howardbaik/mastering-shiny-book-exercises-solutions-book/mastering-shiny-book-exercises-solutions-book.md

 ## Acknowledgments {-}

-The author is grateful for Hadley Wickham writing Mastering Shiny and making it available online.
-Alison Hill and Desirée De Leon’s talk, [Sharing on Short Notice](https://youtu.be/QcE4RBH2auQ?t=1881), made getting this book online smooth and easy.
+The author is grateful to Hadley Wickham for writing Mastering Shiny and making it available online.
+Alison Hill and Desirée De Leon’s talk, [Sharing on Short Notice](https://youtu.be/QcE4RBH2auQ?t=1881), helped in deploying this book.

 <!--chapter:end:index.Rmd-->